-CoreLogic Dwelling Prices MoM in Australia decreased to 0.70 percent in February from 0.80 percent in January of 2026.
+CoreLogic Dwelling Prices MoM in Australia decreased to 0.60 percent in March from 0.70 percent in February of 2026.
 CoreLogic Dwelling Prices MoM in Australia averaged 0.51 percent from 1980 until 2026, reaching an all time high of 5.50 percent in June of 1988 and a record low of -2.90 percent in September of 1984.
 This page includes a chart with historical data for Australia CoreLogic Dwelling Prices MoM.
-Australia Cotality Dwelling Prices MoM - data, historical chart, forecasts and calendar of releases - was last updated on March of 2026.
+Australia Cotality Dwelling Prices MoM - data, historical chart, forecasts and calendar of releases - was last updated on April of 2026.

-CoreLogic Dwelling Prices MoM in Australia decreased to 0.70 percent in February from 0.80 percent in January of 2026.
+CoreLogic Dwelling Prices MoM in Australia decreased to 0.60 percent in March from 0.70 percent in February of 2026.
 CoreLogic Dwelling Prices MoM in Australia is expected to be 0.50 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
 In the long-term, the Australia Cotality Dwelling Prices MoM is projected to trend around 0.40 percent in 2027 and 0.80 percent in 2028, according to our econometric models.

 Calendar GMT Reference Actual Previous Consensus TEForecast